jeffrom/logd/WORK.md

 - [ ] test client scanner message offset/delta is correct
 - [ ] more tests for client scanner restarts from offsets+delta cases
 - [ ] have client periodically send a PING to server to keep connection alive
-  - OR(/AND) try to reconnect syncronously when an io.EOF is returned. if the reconnection fails, go back to async reconnect attempts.
+  - OR(/AND) try to reconnect synchronously once, maybe with a separate config for the timeout, when an io.EOF is returned. if the reconnection fails, go back to async reconnect attempts.
   - could also just be an issue w/ sequencing & error handling in the writer
 - [ ] test case where scanner state has a single message in a batch, with all others in subsequent batches, and other such cases